THE LEGAL STATUS OF A DOG

 A microchip in itself does not determine legal ownership.

-Legally and morally you should be advised if a veterinary practice, council dog pound or RSPCA animal shelter handles your stolen dog, provided you have contacted them.
-The reality is that this does not happen.
+Legally and morally you should be advised if a veterinary practice, council dog pound or RSPCA animal shelter handles your stolen dog because you will always remain the legal owner of your dog.
+The reality is that you are ignored by the large majority of these organisations.

 On 21 November 2005 Mr Glenn Lynch, Registrar, Board of Veterinary Surgeons of New South Wales advised me in writing that: